 The pose Kain has when at the end of his successful EX Burst is the same pose he is seen holding on the game's original logo.

-The Onion Knight says to Kain "can you catch birds with that jump?", serving as two references — Kain's DS minigame where players had to swat away birds as he leapt into the air, and the Garuda from III, widely considered That One Boss unless you spammed the Dragoon's Jump attack.
+The Onion Knight asks Kain "Can you catch birds with that jump?", serving as two references — Kain's DS minigame where players had to swat away birds as he leapt into the air, and the Garuda from III, widely considered That One Boss unless you spammed the Dragoon's Jump attack.

 The Genji Katana specifically takes its appearance from Auron's Genji Katana.
 A bit of Fridge Logic there, since we never see Gilgamesh visit Spira, but apparently he got there somewhere along the way.

-His taunt when using Jump, "Fell for it!", is a joke on how he likes to pretend the party has beaten him, then casts status buffs on himself and uses a Jump attack.
+His taunt when using Jump, "Fell for it!", is a joke on how Gilgamesh likes to pretend the party has beaten him during your various encounters throughout V, only to cast status buffs on himself and use a Jump attack.

 The job cards of the Duel Colosseum and Labyrinth are based on the game's Job System, the latter having every job class from the game aside from the Game Boy Advance-exclusive jobs.
 The abilities are based off an ability the job teaches in V, and the images on the cards are based off of the appearance of the job in this game (more noticeable with jobs with inconsistent looks, like the Blue Mage and Chemist).